2R hypothesis: Ohnology

 Ohnologous genes are paralogous genes that have originated by a process of this 2R duplication.
 The name was first given in honour of Susumu Ohno by Ken Wolfe.
 It is useful for evolutionary analysis because all ohnologues in a genome have been diverging for the same length of time (since their common origin in the whole genome duplication).

 Well-studied ohnologous genes include genes in human chromosome 2, 7, 12 and 17 containing Hox gene clusters, collagen genes, keratin genes and other duplicated genes, genes in human chromosomes 4, 5, 8 and 10 containing neuropeptide receptor genes, NK class homeobox genes and many more gene families, and parts of human chromosomes 13, 4, 5 and X containing the ParaHox genes and their neighbors.
 The Major histocompatibility complex (MHC) on human chromosome 6 has paralogy regions on chromosomes 1, 9 and 19.
 Much of the human genome seems to be assignable to paralogy regions.

+By comparing amphioxus genomes against vertebrate genomes, scientists are also able to define 17 chordate ancestor linkage groups (CLGs), a hypothetical karyotype shared by early chordates.
+This reconstruction is robust to many different data selections and methods.
+By comparing how CLGs are distributed in different vertebrate karyotypes, it is possible to discern early chromosomal fusion events that happened before the divergence of extant vertebrates.

+Some vertebrates such as chickens show limited reshuffling of genes compared to the CLGs, such that entire chromosomes may be paralogous to each other.
+These are called "ohno-chromosomes".